-4. Length of Course and Requirements for the Sangha Diploma
+Length of Course and Requirements for the Sangha Diploma

 Applicants to the Sangha Training Program must be Buddhist novice monks or nuns who aspire to full training and ordination.
-Monks or nuns who are already fully ordained and who wish to receive further training necessary to augment their vocation, may also apply to enter the Program.
+Monks or nuns who are already fully ordained and who wish to receive further training necessary to augment their vocation may also apply to enter the Program.
 Applicants must be individuals of good character with a sincere desire to gain knowledge necessary to benefit the world and be models among the Buddhist clergy.

 The Sangha Training Program leads to the Buddhist Sangha Training Diploma and entails a four-year course of study, comprising 200 weeks of instruction and training averaging 40 hours per week, for a total of 8,000 hours, combining residence in a Buddhist community with instruction and training in religious practice and moral conduct in six areas as follows:

-5. Areas of Training and Clock Hours Required
+Areas of Training and Clock Hours Required

-Clock hours required
+Area of Training Clock hours required

-2500
+C&R 2500

-3000
+Practice 3000

-1500
+Doctrine 1500

-300
+Vinaya 300

-200
+Electives 200

-500
+Apprenticeship 500

 8000

-(1) Ceremony & Ritual (C&R)
+Ceremony & Ritual (C&R)